Tupper Saussy: Painting

 Saussy was the great-nephew of the Savannah painter Hattie Saussy.
-His first exhibition of watercolors was given in 1972 at Cheekwood in Nashville, Tennessee and his works can be found in the permanent collection of the Tennessee State Museum.
+His first exhibition of watercolors was given in 1972 at Cheekwood in Nashville and his works can be found in the permanent collection of the Tennessee State Museum.

 Theater

 In 1972, he published the play, To Watch a Beautiful Sunrise, through Samuel French Inc., a comedy concerning a radical anarchist with the House of the Rising Sons who is assigned to kill his own stepfather.
 Saussy first acted by replacing an actor in a regional production of Cactus Flower at The Circle Theater in Nashville after the original actor got pneumonia.
 A friend was playing Stephanie and recommended him for the role.

 Politics

-Saussy published a book on what he called "the Vatican Jesuit Global Conspiracy" in which he claims that "the American Revolution and its resulting constitutional republic have been single-handedly designed and supervised by a Jesuit named Lorenzo Ricci - this country's true founding father".
+Saussy published a book on what he called "the Vatican Jesuit Global Conspiracy" in which he claims that "the American Revolution and its resulting constitutional republic have been single-handedly designed and supervised by a Jesuit named Lorenzo Ricci—this country's true founding father".
 Between 1980 and 1987, Saussy edited The Main Street Journal, advising and reporting on political action aimed at restoring the gold and silver monetary system in the U.S. and arguing against federal taxes.
-Convicted on federal income-tax charges in Chattanooga in 1985 and unsuccessful in his appeals, Saussy went on the lam in 1987 rather than begin serving a one-year sentence at the federal prison in Atlanta.
+Convicted on federal income tax charges in Chattanooga in 1985 and unsuccessful in his appeals, Saussy became a fugitive in 1987 rather than begin serving a one-year sentence at the federal prison in Atlanta.

-Later, he befriended James Earl Ray, who had confessed to the assassination of Martin Luther King Jr. After Ray, who was in prison, read of Saussy's defense in Tennessee newspapers, inquired by postcard if Saussy would be interested in helping Ray write and publish his autobiography.
-Thus began a collaboration that resulted in the publication, in 1987, of Tennessee Waltz: The Making of An American Political Prisoner.
-After the book was published by Saussy in 1987, Ray disavowed parts of it and sued Saussy.
+Later, he befriended James Earl Ray, who had confessed to the assassination of Martin Luther King Jr. Ray had read of Saussy's defense in Tennessee newspapers and inquired by postcard if Saussy would be interested in helping him write and publish his autobiography.
+This resulted in the publication in 1987 of Tennessee Waltz: The Making of An American Political Prisoner.
+After its publication in 1987, Saussy was sued by Ray, who disavowed parts of their book.